vtnerd/MaidSafe-Network-Filesystem/docs/api.md

   }
 }
 ```
-The object has a conversion to bool operator for use with conditional statements, and overloads `operator*` and `operator->`.
+The `Expected<T>` object has a conversion to bool operator for use with conditional statements, and overloads `operator*` and `operator->`.
 The easiest way to use the object is like a pointer, but advanced users are encouraged to [read information](https://github.com/ptal/std-expected-proposal) about this object being proposed for a future revision of C++.

 Note: the example above used `retrieval_result->result()` instead of `*retrieval_result` because every operation returns an [Expected Operation ](#operation).